 The process is fairly easy.
-You peel, clean and cut a young chayote squash and carrot into desired shape and size.
+You peel, clean, and cut a young chayote squash and carrot into the desired shape and size.
 Carving flower or any decoration would work perfectly too if you’re packing that bento box, or just want to show off a little.

 Just remember to pick a younger chayote squash to avoid too many skin and chewy texture.

-Crushed peanut is just a mix of crushed roasted peanut with some white sesame and a little bit of salt.
+Crushed peanut is just a mix of crushed roasted peanuts with some white sesame and a little bit of salt.
 Some would add ground pepper, but that would be entirely up to you.